Vinyl cutter: Design creation

-Types of Vinyl
+Types of vinyl

+Adhesive vinyl is the type of vinyl used for store windows, car decals, signage, and more.
+Adhesive vinyl is applied with a transfer medium often called "transfer tape" or "carrier sheet".

 Heat transfer vinyl is the type of vinyl used to apply a design to fabric including t-shirts, tea towels, canvas bags, and more.
 Heat Transfer vinyl can be applied using a heat press or an iron, though the constant pressure and heat from a heat press is recommended by experts.

-Adhesive Vinyl is the type of vinyl used for store windows, car decals, signage, and more.
-Adhesive vinyl is applied with a transfer medium often called "Transfer Tape" or "Carrier Sheet".

-Using Other Materials
+Using other materials

 In addition to vinyl some cutters are capable of cutting other materials such as paper, card, plastic sheets and even thin wood.
 The thickness and type of material that can be cut will depend on the model of the cutter and heavily depends on the downforce.
 Cricut is a popular home cutter used by arts and craft enthusiasts since it allows for a wide use of different materials and is similar in size to a household printer and has strong downforce for its size.

-Backing and Cutting Mat
+Backing and cutting mat

 If you cut material that doesn't have an adhesive backing you will require a cutting mat that you need to attach your material to.
 Some cutting mats are sticky, others will require you to use a temporary adhesive and/or masking tape to keep the material in place when cutting.

 Cutting

-The vinyl cutter uses a small knife to precisely cut the outline of figures into a sheet or piece of vinyl, but not the release liner.
+The vinyl cutter uses a small knife or blade to precisely cut the outline of figures into a sheet or piece of vinyl, but not the release liner.
+The process of cutting vinyl material without penetrating it completely is referred to as "kiss cutting".
 The knife moves side to side and turns, while the vinyl is moved beneath the knife.
 The results from the cut process is an image cut into the material.